weakish/weakish.github.com/dive-into/typescript.md

     const non_export = "not visible outside namespace and other merging namespace";
 }
 // namespace can be declared in different files (declaration merging).
-// By default, `tsc` will compiles seperate typescript files to individual javascript files.
+// By default, `tsc` will compiles separate typescript files to individual javascript files.
 // So if we are using namespace, be careful the load order of `<script>` tags.
 // Alternatively,  `tsc --outFile file.js file.ts` will output a concatenated file.
 //